apostrophecms/docs/docs/guide/fragments.md

 ### Importing within the same module or the root `views` directory

-As when we `include` or `extend` another template file, when that file is in the root `views` directory or from the same module as where we're working, we only need to name the file or relative file path.
+As when we `include` or `extend` another template file, when that file is in the project root `views` directory or from the same module as where we're working, we only need to name the file or relative file path.

 For example, you might have an article [index page](/guide/piece-pages.md) that lists a series of linked article titles with rich text teasers.
 The index page template itself would be at the path `modules/article-page/views/index.html`.
 You could separate the markup for each article in the listing into a fragment file, `modules/article-page/views/item-fragment.html`.